lessandroml/VolvoVehicles/README.md

 ## Truck form fieds

-- Manufacturing year (accept only the current year)
+- Manufacturing year (accept the current year only)
 - Model year (accept only the current or the next year)
-- Truck model (accept only FH ou FM prefixed models)
+- Truck model (only accept models with FH or FM prefix)

 ## Truck model form fied